01mf02/jq-lang-spec/semantics.typ

   $f alt g$, $"if" "first"(f alt "null") "then" f update sigma "else" g update sigma$, )) <tab:update-props>

-@tab:update-props gives a few properties that we want to hold for updates $mu update sigma$.
+@tab:update-props gives a few properties that we want to hold for updates $phi update sigma$.
-Let us discuss these for the different filters $mu$:
+Let us discuss these for the different filters $phi$:
-- $"empty"()$: Returns the input unchanged.
+- $"empty"$: Returns the input unchanged.
 - "$.$": Returns the output of the update filter $sigma$ applied to the current input.
   Note that while jq only returns at most one output of $sigma$, these semantics return an arbitrary number of outputs.